What is CBD Oil? Every Question You Wondered About – Answered!

 This is another common concern for those interested in taking CBD oil, especially for those in highly regarded careers or positions that involve heavy machinery.

 Although full spectrum CBD oil contains trace THC, this usually isn’t much to be worried about.
 However, if you are drug tested and frequently use CBD, you can select a broad spectrum CBD oil or CBD concentrates, which contains 0% THC.

-Professional athletes may have to be additionally careful as the drug tests taken by them can often be a lot more sensitive, and are subject to cross contamination more so than the standard workplace drug tests.
+Professional athletes may have to be additionally careful as the drug tests taken by them can often be a lot more sensitive, and are subject to cross-contamination more so than the standard workplace drug tests.

-If people take CBD and experience some benefits, they may be tempted to share it with their pets in the hopes of achieving the same results.
+If people take CBD and experience some health benefits, they may be tempted to share it with their pets in the hopes of achieving the same results.